Nuclear Recoil Calibration at Sub-keV Energies in LUX and Its Impact on Dark Matter Search Sensitivity

-Single elastic scatter D-D neutron events with exactly one observed S2 greater than 1.7~extracted electrons were selected for yield measurements, below which threshold spurious background single electrons~(SE) start to have a significant impact on signals.
-This energy cut may accept neutron multiple scatter events with one S2 greater than the S2 threshold and others below the threshold, and this effect is taken into consideration in the signal modeling to be elaborated later.
-Because this experiment focuses on the low-energy neutron-induced xenon recoil events, a candidate event is allowed to have zero or one observed S1 pulses before the S2.
-In this work, an S1 is defined as a candidate scintillation signal without a two-fold PMT coincidence as required by other LUX analyses, and the S1 size is quantified with the number of ``spikes'', the discrete photon counts in the per-channel waveforms~\cite{LUXRun3Reanalysisprl}.
-S2s are required to follow a D-D trigger by 65 to 125~$\upmu$s, in line with neutron conduit depth, and be within the neutron beam projection in the $xy$ plane~(7~cm diameter cylinder) to reject random coincidence background.
-A S1--S2 time cut above $2.5~\upmu$s is applied to remove events with fake S1 pulses misclassified from the leading edge of an S2 pulse.
-No radial fiducialization cut is applied to maximize statistics.
-Charge loss of S2 signals for neutron events near the TPC wall is found to be a negligible systematic effect~($<0.13\%$ of signal events)~\cite{huang}, due to some charge buildup on the TPC wall~\cite{run4fullexpo}, which pushes S2 charge signals radially inward as they drift upwards.
+For yield measurements, we selected D-D neutron events that exhibited a single scatter, characterized by one observed S2 exceeding 44~phd; signals below this threshold are notably affected by spurious background single electrons (SE).
+This criterion may encompass neutron multi-scatters, where one S2 exceeds the threshold and others do not, we address this potential systematics in our signal modeling.
+Targeting low-energy neutron-induced xenon recoils, we permitted events with zero or one preceding S1 pulse to the S2.
+In this context, an S1, unlike those in other LUX analyses, is defined as a scintillation signal without the typical two-fold coincidence, with its magnitude quantified by the discrete photon counts on the PMTs, termed `spikes'~\cite{LUXRun3Reanalysisprl}.
+S2 signals must occur within 65 to 125 µs after a D-D trigger, align with the neutron conduit depth~(7.5-12.5 cm), and be located within the neutron beam's $xy$ projection, defined as a 7 cm diameter cylinder, to capture the majority of signal events while eliminating spurious coincidences.
+For events with S1, a time cut of $>2.5~\upmu$s between S1 and S2 further refines our selection, eliminating events where S1 pulses are misconstrued from the leading edge of an S2.
+To maximize event inclusion, we abstain from a radial fiducialization cut.
+Notably, S2 signal charge loss near the TPC wall is deemed negligible (0.13\% of events)~\cite{huang}, attributed to charge accumulation on the wall, guiding signals inward during vertical transit~\cite{run4fullexpo}.